openstack-archive/development-proposals/user-stories/proposed/ha-vm.rst

 to have to manually recover every failure.
 Ideally this auto-recovery would be implemented in the application or PaaS layer, to maximise integration with the rest of the application.
-However even if a new feature implemented the OpenStack layer primarily targetted auto-recovery of pets, it could also serve as a cheap alternative for auto-recovery of cattle.
+However even if a new feature implemented the OpenStack layer primarily targeted auto-recovery of pets, it could also serve as a cheap alternative for auto-recovery of cattle.

 Opportunity/Justification